tcltk/tcl/doc/markdown/info.md

 The following *subcommand* values are supported by **info object**:

 [info]{.cmd} [object]{.sub} [call]{.lit} [object]{.arg} [method]{.arg}
 : Returns a description of the method implementations that are used to provide *object*'s implementation of *method*.
-This consists of a list of lists of four elements, where each sublist consists of a word that describes the general type of method implementation (being one of **method** for an ordinary method, **filter** for an applied filter, **private** for a private method, and [unknown] for a method that is invoked as part of unknown method handling), a word giving the name of the particular method invoked (which is always the same as *method* for the **method** type, and "[unknown]" for the [unknown] type), a word giving what defined the method (the fully qualified name of the class, or the literal string **object** if the method implementation is on an instance), and a word describing the type of method implementation (see **info object methodtype**).
+This consists of a list of lists of four elements, where each sublist consists of a word that describes the general type of method implementation (being one of **method** for an ordinary method, **filter** for an applied filter, [**private** for a private method,]{version="TIP500"} and [unknown] for a method that is invoked as part of unknown method handling), a word giving the name of the particular method invoked (which is always the same as *method* for the **method** type, and "[unknown]" for the [unknown] type), a word giving what defined the method (the fully qualified name of the class, or the literal string **object** if the method implementation is on an instance), and a word describing the type of method implementation (see **info object methodtype**).

-    Note that there is no inspection of whether the method implementations actually use [next] to transfer control along the call chain, and the call chains that this command files do not actually contain private methods.
+    Note that there is no inspection of whether the method implementations actually use [next] to transfer control along the call chain, [and the call chains that this command files do not actually contain private methods.]{version="TIP500"}

 **info object class** *object* ?*className*?
 : If *className* is not given, this subcommand returns class of the *object* object.
 If *className* is present, this subcommand returns a boolean value indicating whether the *object* is of that class.

 **info object creationid** *object*
-: Returns the unique creation identifier for the *object* object.
-This creation identifier is unique to the object (within a Tcl interpreter) and cannot be controlled at object creation time or altered afterwards.
+: [Returns the unique creation identifier for the *object* object.
+This creation identifier is unique to the object (within a Tcl interpreter) and cannot be controlled at object creation time or altered afterwards.]{version="TIP500"}

     *Implementation note:* the creation identifier is used to generate unique identifiers associated with the object, especially for private variables.